ASK ABDI: WHY DID MY SOULMATE MARRY SOMEONE ELSE?

-Question: My soul mate married someone else.
+QUESTION: My soulmate married someone else.
 We met in a professional setting when neither of us was looking.
-After a string of painfully unhealthy relationships, I decided to stop dating and shift the focus onto getting to know myself and deal with whatever was causing this pattern.
+After a string of painfully unhealthy relationships, I decided to stop dating and shift the focus on getting to know myself and deal with whatever was causing this pattern.
 He was recently married.

 The friendship has allowed me to access parts of myself that I didn’t know I had.
 It has made me a happier, more whole person.
 I wouldn’t trade it for anything in the world.
 Well, except for a romantic relationship with him.
 Obviously, the situation is not ideal.
 Neither of us is comfortable cheating and have no intention of going there.
 We are also at different stages of life.
 He feels that if we were meant to be together then we would have met under different circumstances.

-First off there is no thing as one soul mate for a person.
+First off, there is no such thing as one soulmate for a person.
 People come into our life at specific moments as reflections of what is going on inside of us at that specific time.
 So go inside and check your inner landscape in view of your recent awareness in therapy.
-Always remember that you are the only person that can save you as you beautifully and correctly realized.
+Always remember that you are the only person that can save you, as you’ve beautifully and correctly realized.
 Pull your center back into yourself constantly.
 Where in your past are there feelings that love will not be available?
 That you will be cheated of it?
 That you will be disappointed and what you need will be out of reach?

-The intensity of such relationships are a replaying of childhood wounds that need to be healed.
-The maturity which you both seem to be tending to this means that it can be a healing journey.
+The intensity of such relationships is a replaying of childhood wounds that need to be healed.
+The maturity, which you both seem to be tending to this, means that it can be a healing journey.
 There has to be regard for all three hearts involved.
 So approach this as you would a loaded shotgun with the safety off.
 Make sure that you are not doing harm to yourself.
 Regardless, the work is always ours to do on an internal level.

-We will not get into his issues here, suffice it to say that him leaving this emotional door open means there are issues of intimacy on his end.
-His intimacy issues would come right up regardless of whom he is in relationship with.
-So definitely not the fairytale union you imagine.
-No relationship is: either we sleep walk through them in a conscious or unconscious power struggle or face our terror and take the risk of being vulnerable.
+We will not get into his issues here, suffice it to say, that him leaving this emotional door open means there are issues of intimacy on his end.
+His intimacy issues would come right up regardless of who he is in relationship with.
+So definitely not the fairy tale union you imagine.
+No relationship is: either we sleepwalk through them in a conscious or unconscious power struggle or face our terror and take the risk of being vulnerable.

 You have figured out what diet feeds you by looking at a menu.
-As you say, it has made you a “happier and more whole person”.
+As you say, it has made you a “happier, more whole person”.
 That is a wonderful thing.
-Now be open to finding the restaurant that serves that meal where you can actually pull up a chair and eat to your hearts content.
+Now be open to finding the restaurant that serves that meal, where you can actually pull up a chair and eat to your heart's content.